Liverpool identify ex-Man Utd star as long-term replacement for Andy Robertson – report

-Liverpool are understood to have identified Alvaro Carreras as a potential long-term Andy Robertson successor.
+Liverpool are understood to have identified Alvaro Fernandez as a potential long-term Andy Robertson successor.

 The Merseysiders were thought to be keen on bolstering their defensive line in the summer window, with particular emphasis placed on a left-sided centre-back.